RaspberryProgramming/ChatRoom/README.md

 ChatRoom 1.1 is under development and may require advanced knowledge in python in order to troubleshoot issues.
 ChatRoom 1.1 may not have all features yet.
 If you find any issues please contact me on one of the social media accounts listed towards the bottom of this README

+Requirements:
+- Tkinter
+- pip

 Chat Room 1.0 Codename "Birth" Features:
+- Ubuntu/Linux based OSes only because it requires xterm
 - Works and tested on Ubuntu
 - Plaintext communication
 - Uses socket
 - Uses threading for multiple clients
 - Multiple clients supported

 Chat Room 1.1 Codename "Shape Shifter" Features:
 - Added ip logging support
-- Improved support for platforms other than ubuntu.
+- Improved support for platforms other than Ubuntu/Linux based OSes
-- Improved Performance and dos protection.
+- Improved Performance and dos protection.*

 Chat Room 2.0 Future Features:
 - Client Unique Encrypted communication
 - More complexity